avrilcoghlan/LittleBookofRTimeSeries/src/timeseries.rst

 * an ARMA(p,q) mixed model, since the correlogram and partial correlogram tail off to zero (although the partial correlogram perhaps tails off too abruptly for this model to be appropriate)

+.. sidebar:: Shortcut: the auto.arima() function

+   Again, we can use auto.arima() to find an appropriate model, by typing "auto.arima(volcanodust)", which gives us ARIMA(1,0,2), which has 3 parameters.
+   However, different criteria can be used to select a model (see auto.arima() help page).
+If we use the "bic" criterion, which penalises the number of parameters, we get ARIMA(2,0,0), which is ARMA(2,0): "auto.arima(volcanodust,ic="bic")".

 The ARMA(2,0) model has 2 parameters, the ARMA(0,3) model has 3 parameters, and the ARMA(p,q)
 model has at least 2 parameters.
 Therefore, using the principle of parsimony, the ARMA(2,0)